 Since then price has once again slipped lower, and as of July 10 is at $0.0035.
 Surprisingly price has not yet received a bump from the release and test of the very first XPOS device in Hong Kong, but the market was very depressed on July 10, so a pop higher could still be coming.

-Currently, NPXS tokens can be bought on Binance and Gate.io.
+Currently, NPXS tokens can be bought on the Binance exchange as well as Gate.io.

 The Pundi X team has worked diligently, not only on the product and platform, but also on partnerships to help spread the platform and ensure both short-term growth and long-term stability.